 I’m sure there are many other things that you should take with you, let me know if there’s anything I left out the list as a “must-have” during travel.

-Hope this helps you on your next travel to the subcontinent.
+Hope this helps you on your next travel to the great subcontinent of India.

 Until next time,